MoizNQ/CS30-Major_Project/Proposal.md

 ## Nice to have List

 - Having multiplayer setup would be a great thing
-- It would be great if I learn how to make the game go infinitely long but also keeping the possiblity to make it impossible
+- It would be great if I learn how to make the game go infinitely long
+- An ability for users to make their own maps and challenge themselves to complete them on their own